(RATIFIED AT THE MDTSEA SPRING CONFERENCE 2018)

 Section 3: The Board of Directors may meet as follows:

 (a) At the State Conference, in September, December, February, and Summer.
 The dates for the September, December, February, and Summer meetings will be set by the President and will be announced to the Board at the State Conference.

-(b) A meeting agenda shall be mailed to Board members prior to each meeting.
+(b) A meeting agenda shall be mailed or e-mailed to Board members prior to each meeting.

 (c) For the purpose of regular meetings of the Board, the quorum shall consist of those members present.